michmakarov/Hello-word/README.md

 180627
 It was cloned by git: under windows (44)
-Now we will attempt to push it with a commit message "180626 10:10"
+Now we will attempt to push it with a commit message

+180701
+This day I discover the "net/http/pprof" package.
+What do I think about it?
+It is very necessery to learn memory management!
+Let's do

+The last commit I do not see on 44 and likely only on README.md Let's this is "Во дела 180701"